ngy-phnhi/ngy-phnhi/README.md

 ## 📚 About this GitHub

 This GitHub serves as a personal archive of my learning journey and projects during university.
-It includes both individual and group assignments related to data analysis, data science, and business information systems.
+It includes both individual and group assignments related to data analysis, data science.

 All repositories here reflect what I've learned, practiced, and collaborated on – from small exercises to full-scale reports and dashboards.
 Feel free to explore, reuse, or get inspired!